The Summer Infant Baby Touch has been discontinued.

 The Baby Touch is easy enough to use with a home button and menu options that appear on the bottom and right side of the touch screen.
 The touch screen works well and the menu options are simple and easy to navigate.
 The volume for this unit is right at the top, which is easy for sleep deprived parents to find to adjust, instead of being hidden inside a menu option like some of the competition.
 At least part of the ease of use for this parent unit is the lack of features that keeps interaction limited and more intuitive with fewer opportunities to make mistakes.

 The Baby Touch earned a 4 of 10 for battery life, the lowest in the group.
 This monitor has a Li-ion 3.7V battery that the manufacturer offers conflicting run times for.
 The website indicates the battery life is 10 hrs while the manual that comes in the box says 6 hrs.
 We aren't sure why there is a discrepancy, but we think the buyer should beware when it comes to manufacturer claims.
 On the bright side, it hardly matters for this one, because BabyGearLab run time during testing was 10.5 hrs.

 The Baby Touch earned a 4 of 10 for features, which is the second lowest for the metric.
 A large influencing factor for the lower score for the Baby Touch is the lack of extras that are becoming more common.
-This parent unit has a 3.5 in screen and can work with up to 4 cameras (sold separately).
+This parent unit has a 3.5 in screen and has the ability to operate with up to 3 additional cameras (sold separately).

 This monitor doesn't offer additional features for convenience or fun like a temperature sensor, night light, lullabies or recording.
 While these features are not a necessity, parents will still be looking for them when making comparisons, and some might consider their absence as a potential deal breaker.